Skip to main content

 This spread of technical and scientific knowledge will allow less developed countries to create sustainable improvements in public health, which last beyond the end of studies by researchers at western institutions.

 The CVD has other projects as well.
-Miriam K. Laufer, MD, is examining potential links between HIV and malaria and leading clinical trials to prevent and treat both diseases.
+Dr. Laufer is examining potential links between HIV and malaria and leading clinical trials to prevent and treat both diseases.

-At CVD, Karen Kotloff, MD, Professor of Pediatrics, is involved in several projects to prevent diarrheal disease in developing countries.
+Karen Kotloff, MD, Professor of Pediatrics, is also involved in several projects to prevent diarrheal disease in developing countries.

 Robert C. Gallo, MD